rampatra/jbot/README.md

 almost all actions Slack fires a relevant [event](https://api.slack.com/events) for it.
 Unfortunately, it does not fire appropriate events when someone directly messages the bot (direct message) or mentions the bot on a channel (like `@bot`).
 It just fires an event of type `message` for all the messages (directly to bot and to channels where bot is a member) sent.
 But guess what, you're at the right place now, BotKit handles that for you.
-It fires two extra events `EventType.DIRECT_MESSAGE` and `EventType.DIRECT_MENTION` in addition to all the currently supported [Slack events](https://api.slack.com/events).
+It supports two extra events `EventType.DIRECT_MESSAGE` and `EventType.DIRECT_MENTION` in addition to all the currently supported [Slack events](https://api.slack.com/events).